> The Watersons > Songs > Bellman

 An impassioned elegy for a fox-hound, to put alongside that other doggy dirge, the American Old Blue.
 The Watersons got it from Paul Graney of Manchester.

-Rosie Hood recorded Bellman as a bonus track for the Kickstarter supporters of her 2017 RootBeat CD, The Beautiful & the Actual.
+Rosie Hood includes Bellman as a bonus track for the Kickstarter supporters of her 2017 RootBeat CD, The Beautiful & the Actual.
+This video shows her at Moira Furnace Folk Festival 2016:

 The Watersons sing Bellman